 I wore my natural hair to work for the first time and it felt awesome!
-Some people might be surprised that it took 4-years for me to wear my natural hair to work but getting the courage to do so was a journey in it self.
+Some people might be surprised that it took four years for me to wear my natural hair to work but getting the courage to do so was a journey in itself.

-I remember first going natural.
+I remember when I first went natural.
 My eyes completely opened to this new world of hair.
 I spent most of my life being ashamed of my hair and for the first time, I learned there was a community of women who had the same feelings, concerns, and hopes for this revolutionary hair movement.
 I no longer felt alone.
-It was a beautiful moment in my life, one that I will cherish forever, because it taught me how to love myself.
-I finally looked in the mirror after years of doing so and saw a beautiful woman staring back at me.
+It was a beautiful moment in my life that I will cherish forever because it taught me how to love myself.
+I finally looked in the mirror and saw a beautiful woman staring back at me.

 Four years after my big chop and I am detached from the natural hair movement.
-All the information and misinformation began to get overwhelming.
-One article tells you Biotin and Castor Oil is great for hair growth, while another article tells you it’s not.
-One youtuber says mineral oil is the worst thing known to man (and hair), while another youtuber tells you there are some good ones out there.
+All of the information and misinformation began to get overwhelming.
+One article tells you biotin and castor oil is great for hair growth, while another article tells you it’s not.
+One Youtuber says mineral oil is the worst thing known to man (and hair), while another Youtuber tells you there are some good products with mineral oil out there.
 So many experts, yet no one is really an expert.
 It almost felt like the blind leading the blind.

 The natural hair movement is one of the best and most powerful movements out there.
 I thank God it came into existence because I would’ve never known my hair.
 I would still be wearing weaves, thinking my hair is not capable of growing.
-I can’t thank the movement enough for my consciousness now but I’ve learned that MY HAIR is teaching me all that I’ve ever needed to know; Not a youtube vlogger or a blogger—the hair growing on top of my head.
-I can’t emphasize enough how important that is.
-Now, I am not as anal about my hair.
+I can’t thank the movement enough for my consciousness but I’ve learned that MY HAIR is teaching me all that I’ve ever needed to know.
 I wash it 1-2 times a month and do a protein treatment when I do.
 I moisturize it with water every day and an oil of choice (now its coconut oil).
 I take my hair, nails, and skin vitamins every single day.
-I doubled my intake of water, which is huge because I was one of those people who thought water was “nasty”.
-I honestly just let my hair do the talking and I am so amazed with its progress!
+I doubled my intake of water, which is huge because I was one of those people who thought water was “nasty.”
+I honestly just let my hair do the talking and I am so amazed by its progress!
 It’s not where it used to be but gradually getting there.
 When you first go natural, the excitement is there, and it should be, I never want to take that from anyone.
 But with time you will learn, like me, that your hair is the best teacher!

-Ma, your curls are just popping; let me take a picture of you
+Me: Ma, your curls are just popping; let me take a picture of you!

-I know they are.
-Okay, let me put on some lipstick
+Grandma: I know they are.
+Okay, let me put on some lipstick.

-Since our days in Africa, hair to blacks is our pride and form of expression.
+Since our days in Africa, hair to blacks is a form of expression and a source of pride.
 When we came over here on slave ships, one of the many ways we were dehumanized was by being denied the right and resources to groom ourselves, specifically our hair.
 As slaves in America, we had to find resources to maintain our tresses.
 Unfortunately, we weren’t able to carry on with the eccentric styles and braids that we wore in Africa.
 Some of our ancestors settled with plaits or a head tie.
 As times changed so did our hair.
-After slavery we wanted to fit in so figuring out ways to keep our hair straight was important to us.
-Once we realized a revolution was on a rise in the 60s and 70s we took pride in our kinks and started wearing it natural, no longer wanting to assimilate; we allowed our hair to send a message to the masses and it did.
-Black men and women take pride in their hair and this book, is one of my must reads.
+After slavery, we wanted to fit in so figuring out ways to keep our hair straight was important to us.
+Once we realized a revolution was on a rise in the 60s and 70s we took pride in our kinks and started wearing it natural, no longer wanting to assimilate.
+We allowed our hair to send a message to the masses and it did.
+Black men and women take pride in their hair and this book is one of my must-reads.
 It allows you to go on a hair journey that doesn’t end with the last page of this book because our hair is constantly evolving.